OStubbs/BricklinkBackup/README.md

 # BricklinkBackup
-A simple python script to backup bricklink inventories.
+A simple python script to backup bricklink inventories, just to get an initial something out will be just spitting out a timestamped csv file.